-2.5 Vehicle Launch / Recovery
+3.3.1 Launch/Recovery

-Teams will be responsible for getting their vehicle in and out of the water.
-They are free to lower and raise their vehicle from the side of the pool (at their section: A, B, C, D), if they feel they can safely do so.
+Teams are responsible for safely launching and retrieving their vehicle.
+You may lower and raise your vehicle from the side of the pool at your designated section (A, B, C, D), provided it can be done safely.

-The pool is 7 ft deep to the bottom, and there is a 1 ft drop from the pool deck to the water's surface.
-At each launch, we will provide a 10 ft (3m) long pipe with a four-point harness connection.
-Teams can secure their vehicle's hard points to the harness, and using two team members, lift the vehicle from their stand, position the vehicle over the water, and lower it into the water.
-From the edge of the pool a team member can then reach down and unhook the four points and away they go.
-The reverse procedure can be followed to retrieve the vehicle.
+The pool is 7 ft (2.1 m) deep, with a 1 ft (0.3 m) drop from the pool deck to the water surface.

+At each section, a 10 ft (3 m) long pipe with a four-point harness will be provided.
+Teams will secure their vehicle's hard points to the harness.
+With two team members, lift the vehicle from its stand, position the vehicle over the water, and lower it into the water.
+Once in position, a team member can reach down from the edge to unhook the four connections points.
+To retrieve the vehicle, simply reverse the procedure.

-Figure 13: Raising and lowering the vehicle
+Figure: Raising and lowering the vehicle

 For Alpha (A), and Delta (D), we recommend bridging the corner to lower/raise your vehicle.
 For Bravo (B) and Charlie (C), a platform will be in the water for the divers to use to assist lowering/raising your vehicle in/out of the water.
-The diver (and team member) will be there to help keep the vehicle off the wall as the team is lowering/raising the vehicle.
+Someone should be in the water to help keep the vehicle off the wall as the team is lowering/raising the vehicle.

-Figure 14: Location of launch/recovery hoists
+Figure: Location of launch/recovery bars